fengzi258/Ocean-R1/README.md

 Inspired by the robust reasoning capabilities demonstrated by [DeepSeek R1](https://arxiv.org/abs/2501.12948)  in the text domain, we seek to extend the large-scale reinforcement learning (RL) techniques that have proven effective for large language models (LLMs) to multimodal scenarios.

-Given the multifaceted nature of visual perception tasks, our focus centers on two critical components: visual recognition and positioning, as well as reasoning tasks.
-This approach is motivated by the complementary strengths of visual perception—which identifies and extracts visual information—and the advanced reasoning capabilities of LLMs, which are adept at problem-solving.
-By integrating these two modalities, we aim to address complex multimodal reasoning challenges.
+Given the multifaceted nature of visual perception tasks, our focus centers on two critical components: visual recognition and positioning, as well as reasoning tasks. **This approach is motivated by the complementary strengths of visual perception—which identifies and extracts visual information—and the advanced reasoning capabilities of LLMs, which are adept at problem-solving.
+By integrating these two modalities, we aim to address complex multimodal reasoning challenges**.
 To achieve this, we conducted the following experiments:

 - **Text-Only Training**: We trained Qwen2.5-VL-3B-Instruct on the [OpenV-R1 Training Text Dataset](https://huggingface.co/datasets/minglingfeng/Openv_R1_collected_text_data) using Goal-Specific Reward Optimization (GRPO) with a rule-based reward function.